Wall Street dips from record in 'Jason Bourne market'

 By Noel Randewich

-Jan 14 (Reuters) - U.S. stocks hit intra-day record highs on Tuesday before turning negative following a report that the United States would likely maintain tariffs on Chinese goods until after November's presidential election.
+Jan 14 (Reuters) - U.S. stocks dipped on Tuesday, reversing earlier intraday record highs, following a report that the United States would likely maintain tariffs on Chinese goods until after November's presidential election.

 The eventual removal of tariffs by Washington would depend on Beijing's compliance with the Phase 1 trade accord, which is expected to be signed on Wednesday, Bloomberg reported, citing sources.